pendi12/mineshaft/README.md

 Mining operators can interact with mining information as it occurs or log mining operations for long term storage.

-# Open Source Mining Bazzar
+# Open Source Mining Bazaar
 Mineshaft will provide a platform to locate and install software for mining cryptocurrency easily and quickly.

 Cryptocurrency has officially entered the Early Adopter phase.
 Market prices are increasing 10x,100x,1000x.
-Browser mining is occuring on the Pirate Bay.
+Browser mining is occurring on the Pirate Bay.
 Ethereum is having it's largest hackathon next month.
 Let's take a moment to 🥂 🎊 \*yay\*.
 We made it.
 Cryptocurrency (Blockchain) technology is changing the world and you were an innovator 💸 .

 ![Mineshaft Dashboard](/internals/screenshot/dashboardMiningSoftware.png)